 Tip: Bring sturdy hiking shoes to access this mysterious, majestic site along the Turquoise Trail.

-Why go: Stay at Sunrise Springs Spa Resort, an award-winning retreat offering secluded outdoor pools with spring-fed waters, surrounded by gardens, trees and pathways.
-Indulge with a hot stone massage followed by a yoga session by a pond.
-This amazing spot is along the Turquoise Trail.
+Why go: Stay at Ojo Santa Fe Spa Resort, an award-winning retreat offering secluded outdoor pools with spring-fed waters.
+Indulge in wellness by getting a hot-stone massage followed by joining a yoga session.

 Tip: Savor a meal at Blue Heron, which showcases seasonal ingredients grown on the resort’s farm.
-Goat brie in phyllo pastry is a signature starter, and the Three Sisters Tamale is a delicious blend of calabacitas, pinto bean ragout and New Mexico’s famous Chimayó red chile.
+The Three Sisters Tamale is a delicious blend of squash, pinto bean ragout and New Mexico’s famous Chimayó red chile.

-Why go: See ancient ruins that are easily accessible by foot in an uncrowded environment.
+Why go: See ancient dwellings that are easily accessible by foot in an uncrowded environment.

 Tip: Hike (and climb ladders) along the Tsankawi prehistoric site, a 1.5 mile walk on a mesa, viewing cavates (human-carved alcoves), petroglyphs and the ancient village of Tsankawi.